hyperledger-archives/indy-sdk/README.md

 library; there are also convenience wrappers for various programming languages and Indy CLI tool.

-All bugs, stories, and backlog for this project are managed through [Hyperledger's Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa) in project IS (note that regular Indy tickets are in the INDY project instead...).
+All bugs, stories, and backlog for this project are managed through [Hyperledger's Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa) in project IS (note that regular Indy tickets are in the INDY project instead).
 Also, make sure to join us on [Hyperledger's Rocket.Chat](https://chat.hyperledger.org/) at #indy-sdk to discuss.
-You will need a Linux Foundation login to get access to these channels
+You will need a Linux Foundation login to get access to these channels.

 ## Understanding Hyperledger Indy